dwarvesf/playground/_memo/recursively-export-file-pattern-in-javascript-es6-application.md

 Inside that folder also have `nested-component1` and `nested-component2`.

 Let’s say from the app component in the directory I want to import component1,2; nested-component1,2.
-I have to import it like this
+I have to import it like this:

 ```javascript
 import React from "react";